skyvers/skyve-dev-guide/_pages/views.md

 ![Action declaration](../assets/images/views/image133.png "Action declaration including _default_, _custom_ and _report_ actions")

-The example declaration in the above example declares default actions using the *&lt;defaults&gt;* action set and the *&lt;cancel&gt;* action, using mutually exclusive conditions.
+The above example shows implicit actions are included using the
+the *&lt;defaults&gt;* action set and the *&lt;cancel&gt;* action, but with mutually exclusive conditions.
 Numerous *Custom* actions are declared as well as a report action.

 For more details see [Actions](./../_pages/actions.md "Actions").